Patos (municipality): Economy

 The economy of Patos is mainly based on oil companies such as Bankers Petroleum, and Albpetrol.
 Patos is on the Patos-Marinza Oil Field which one of the biggest offshore oil fields.
 There has been an estimate of 1.500 million barrels underground and there is a proven reserve of 2 billion barrels of oil.
-The Trans Adriatic Pipeline will cross Patos therefore there will be more business in the area and a higher economy impact.
+The Trans Adriatic Pipeline will cross Patos therefore there will be more business in the area and a higher economic impact.
 The economy is also heavily based on agriculture with a lot of arable land.
-The main crops are Olives in the hills and tomatoes, cucumber, and more are produced in Patos.
+The main crops are Olives in the hills and tomatoes, cucumbers, and more are produced in Patos.
 Patos lies in the region of Myzeqe.
 A region in which there is arable land for crops and this also lies on many other cities such as Lushnjë, Fier, Roskovec, and many other small villages are in this region.
 Patos is also home to the headquarters of Albpetrol.